akhan23wgu/akhan23wgu.github.io/_posts/2019-11-01-configure-docker-for-lxc-in-proxmox.md

 ---

 Using Docker inside LXC can be challenging, but here's what works for me.
 A few gotcha's about my setup is that it is _not_ being used for production use, and I would  not recommend it.
 I am using ZFS storage for my Linux Container, this will mean this setup may not work if you're using NFS or LVM storage configuarations.
+Additionally, I am using docker-compose as some of my docker containers are linked together.

 <!--more-->